-The season of sharing — cold germs, flu viruses, stomach bugs and more — is upon us.
-That magical time when your kid brings home every germ in existence from school or daycare and spread the wealth, and your sneezy coworker insists on coming in for that meeting.
-(Why, just why???)
+‘Tis the season for sharing … cold germs, flu viruses, stomach bugs and more.
+Cold weather months capture that magical time when your kid brings home a plethora of germs from school or daycare, while your sneezy coworker insists on coming in for a meeting instead of staying home.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy